-Boiler installations are not recommended in areas where the danger of freezing exists unless precautions are taken.
+Appliance installations are not recommended outdoors in areas where danger of freezing exists unless precautions are taken.
 Maintaining a mixture of 50% water and 50% propylene glycol is the preferred method of freeze protection in hydronic systems.
-This mixture will protect the boiler to approximately -35 °F (-37 °C).
-To maintain the same temperature rise across the boiler increase the G.P.M. flow by 15% and the head loss by 20%.
+This mixture will protect the appliance to approximately -35°F (-37°C).
+To maintain the same temperature rise across the appliance increase the GPM flow by 15% and the head loss by 20%.